michelinus/multicraft-purpur/README.md

-# multicraft-papermc
+# multicraft-purpur
-A config file to add PaperMC.io to Multicraft and autoupdate it
+A config file to add Purpur to Multicraft and autoupdate it